theo2612/NewObsidian/Podcast/USB our guest/Ep 46 - ANYAscii.md

+Hello and welcome back to USB our Guest, Cyber Security tips.
+I’m Theo, here to help you break down cyber security news and hacks and how they affect you.
+However, today I am interviewing Anyaacii a Linux in HPC Administrator.
+We recorded the interview in an open discord voice channel with video while monitoring chat with Text-to-speech developed by Security_Live.
+Anya was kind enough to go through my questions in advance and answer them at length.
+Please send any questions to me in a Dm or chat while we are live and we'll cover them.

 - Who are you?
 	- background - as much or little as you are comfortable with.
 		- "I'm a *Linux Administrator in HPC/Research Computing* with a background that's taken many twists and turns.
 As a kid, I was drawn to filmmaking and the arts but was later steered towards careers that required analytical skills and big-picture thinking.
 I initially studied economics and political science in university and worked in various roles, including IT recruiting and accounts payable.
 However, my journey took a turn when I returned to university, began work in desktop support, and truly discovered a passion for technology.
 Now I realize that passion was present earlier than I thought."
+		- what kind of movies would you make? - Wes Anderson style
 	- What is your current role?
 		- "I currently work as a Linux Administrator in HPC/Research Computing, where I manage and support high-performance computing systems used for research and scientific computing."
 		- "I work as a Linux Administrator in HPC/Research Computing, managing high- performance computing systems for research.
-My tasks include cluster management, SLURM scheduler optimization, parallel file system management, RHEL 8 server configuration, LAMP stack utilization for web services, networking troubleshooting, user support, bash scripting for automation, and infrastructure design for optimal HPC performance.
+My tasks include cluster management, SLURM scheduler optimization, parallel file system management, RHEL 8 server configuration, LAMP/ stack utilization for web services, networking troubleshooting, user support, bash scripting for automation, and infrastructure design for optimal HPC performance.
 I also spend time in the data center for routine maintenance and to install and  deploy state-of-the-art architecture.
 For example, we recently received state-of-the-art NVIDIA AI superchips called the 'Grace Hopper' boxes in the data center.
 This was my first time working with such equipment and helping to install Linux on the box."
 	- location - "I live in the United States and work in academia."
 	- age - "You know, they say 'never ask a woman her age and a man his salary' (but seriously, I am in my mid-30s)."
 	- previous jobs -"Before my current role in HPC/Linux, I worked odd jobs in IT recruiting, administration, and accounts payable.
 Eventually, I entered IT in an entry-level desktop support role and spent a few years grinding it out in application layer support.
 In these various jobs, I gained valuable skills in communication, organization, and problem-solving that I continue to utilize today."
+		- Don't be afraid to fail
+		- be positive
 	- scripting lang? -
 		- "I regularly use scripting languages like Python and Bash to automate tasks and streamline processes in my role."
 		- "Also learned visual C# in university, toyed around with Golang and Rust projects (mostly on Twitch), and basically whatever tickles my fancy."